1. Home

 When you are dealing with back pain lying down on your back with your legs elevated on pillows or on the couch arm is the most decompressive position to rest the back and is the best place to start with acute pain.

-Low back pain is an extremely common complaint, with approximately 80% of the population suffering with low back pain at some point in their lives.
+Low back pain is an extremely common complaint, with approximately 80% of the population suffering from low back pain at some point in their lives.
 One of the main issues that people with low back pain report is decreased sleep quantity and quality.

-Why is this concerning?
-Well, poor sleep quality has been linked to numerous negative health consequences including an increased risk of obesity, Type 2 diabetes, depression, coronary heart disease, and high blood pressure.
-In this article we’ll discuss ideal sleeping positions, tips for selecting a mattress and pillow, and also outline some ways to improve your sleep hygiene, which will hopefully set you on the path towards better sleep.
+Poor sleep quality has been linked to numerous negative health consequences, including an increased risk of obesity, Type 2 diabetes, depression, coronary heart disease, and high blood pressure.
+In this article, we’ll discuss ideal sleeping positions, tips for selecting a mattress and pillow, and some ways to improve your sleep hygiene, which will hopefully set you on the path towards better sleep.

 So what are the best sleeping positions for lower back pain?